Edible & Medicinal Plants Weekend, April 21-22

 - pets (please leave your sweet dog and other pets home; this is a working farm)

 Fee: We don't want income to be a barrier for anyone.
 To cover our costs, we are asking each attendee to make a donation.
 In order for us to break even, we hope to average $30 per person per day, or $60 for a weekend.
 As subsistence farmers, we know not everyone has a lot of discretionary income.
 Please come with whatever you can afford.
 We're hoping those with more disposable income will donate as they are able and ideally cover the smaller donation of those on a more fixed budget.
+For kids, consider a dollar per year of their age.
 And we still need each participant to REGISTER - see below.

 Other cool regional events: